embedded-slam/siraj/README.md

 `time_stamp_column_number_zero_based`
 Determines the column index that contains the timing information (if any).
 This is mainly used to calculate the elapsed time between any two selected logs.

+`source_cross_reference_configs`
+Holds configurations related to source code cross-referencing.
+This is used when selecting a table cell to display the corresponding source code that generated the currently selected row (if applicable).

 `root_source_path_prefix`
 For logs that contains file:line information.
 This field contains the path prefix that if appended to the file mentioned in the log it produce the full file path.
 This is used to load the corresponding file if the file:line field was clicked.